Parasports April 3, 2018

 Life before disability

 I was not born with a disability.
-I had finished a degree in mechanical engineering and was set to take up my first job in Mumbai, when I was diagnosed with a benign spinal tumour.
+I had finished a degree in mechanical engineering in 2010 and was set to take up my first job in Mumbai, when I was diagnosed with a spinal tumour.
 I was operated upon at the Asha Parekh Hospital in Mumbai.

-I had no personal savings, but with my family’s help was able to undergo a second surgery.
+I had no personal savings, but with my brother-in-law’s help was able to undergo a second surgery.
 This one was successful and I recovered some mobility.

 A family of sportsmen

-The Asian Paralympic Committee has released a minimum qualification standard to take part in the 2018 world event.
+The Asian Paralympic Committee has released a minimum qualification standard to take part in the 2018 Asian Games. world event.
 I have qualified for this in the 50-metre freestyle category I am also looking for the right coach for the 2020 Tokyo Olympics and Paralympics.